HajimeKawahara/exojax/documents/tutorials/reverse_precompute_grid.rst

 However, in some case, the precomputation of the spectrum and the interpolation of the grid model are useful to perform rapid reverse modeling.
 Here, we demonstrate the grid-based retrieval using ExoJAX.
+For this example, you might need a good GPU.

 .. code:: ipython3